 The pain most often occurs on one side of the body.
 Symptoms vary, depending on the site of injury, and may include the following:

-- With a slipped disk in your neck, you may have pain when moving your neck, deep pain near or over the shoulder blade, or pain that moves to the upper arm, forearm, and fingers.
+With a herniated disk in your neck, you may have pain when moving your neck, deep pain near or over the shoulder blade, or pain that moves to the upper arm, forearm, and fingers.
 You can also have numbness along your shoulder, elbow, forearm, and fingers.

 The pain often starts slowly.
 It may get worse: